Sunak accuses Truss of plans that would pour ‘fuel on the fire’ of recession

 Rival insists shrinking economy is not ‘inevitable’

-Rishi Sunak has accused Liz Truss of economic plans that would pour "fuel on the fire" just hours after the Bank of England warned the UK was heading for recession.
+Rishi Sunak has accused Liz Truss of economic plans that would pour "fuel on the fire" just hours after the Bank of England warned the UK was heading for a recession.

-In a shock announcement, the BoE forecast that the economy would shrink at the end of this year and continue contracting through the whole of next year.
+In a shock announcement, the BoE forecast that the economy would shrink at the end of this year and continue contracting through the whole of 2023.

-The former chancellor, who has argued that Ms Truss’s planned tax cuts are inflationary, told a Tory leadership hustings organised by Sky News: "I’m worried that Liz Truss’s plans will make the situation worse."
+The former chancellor, who has argued that Ms Truss’s planned tax cuts are inflationary, told a Tory leadership debate organised by Sky News: "I’m worried that Liz Truss’s plans will make the situation worse."

-For her part Ms Truss insisted that a recession was not “inevitable” and repeated her belief her plans would stimulate growth.
+For her part, Ms Truss insisted that a recession was not “inevitable” and repeated her belief her plans would stimulate growth.

 She is widely seen as the frontrunner to win the keys to No 10, after a series of polls suggested she has a significant lead over her rival.

 But in a direct appeal to party members, Mr Sunak warned the Conservatives had to “get real and fast” because “the lights on the economy are flashing red and the root cause is inflation.
+I’m worried that Liz Truss’s plans will make the situation worse”.

 He has his own plan to grow the economy, he said: "But it all starts with not making the situation worse, because if we just put fuel on the fire of this inflation spiral, all of us, all of you, are just going to end up with higher mortgage rates, savings and pensions that are eaten away, and misery for millions."